Win two tickets to LG's event at the New York Film Festival! | Pocketnow

 Win two tickets to LG’s event at the New York Film Festival!
-(Giveaway)
+(WINNER)

 The 55th New York Film Festival is happening right now and runs through Sunday, October 15.
 While you’re invited to all the general public screenings and the gala events for the price of admission, we do want to give you the chance to talk mobile cinematography within the blogosphere.